-Guided by the framework, we estimate the effect of treatment on skills and pro-sociality, both on the average applicant and as a function of skill rank.
-Table 1 shows that treatment attracts individuals with higher cognitive skills and career motivation.
-The average effects are about 1/5 of a standard deviation in the control group and all precisely estimated at the 5% confidence level or above.
-Average prosociality is lower, albeit not precisely estimated, whilst age, gender and current occupation are very similar.
+individuals with higher cognitive skills and career motivation.
+The average effects are about onefifth of a standard deviation in the control group and are all precisely estimated at the 5% confidence level or above.
+Both here, and throughout the paper, we also report p-values based on the effective degrees of freedom (EDF) correction procedure in Young (2016) and a randomization inference procedure (Young 2019).21 Average prosociality is lower, albeit not precisely estimated, while age, gender, and current occupation are very similar.
 The latter is due to the fact that, in line with the evidence from the Census in Table A.1, there is hardly any variation.
-Most applicants (70% of them) are farmers, a further 9% are housewives, 6% are traders, and 5% teachers.
-Finally, the number of applicants per health post is the same.
+Most applicants (70%) are farmers, a further 9% are housewives, 6% are traders, and 5% are teachers.
+Finally, the number of applicants per health post is not significantly different.
 Result 1 makes precise that this can happen if treatment increases both ability thresholds.
 To test this, Figure 3, Panels A and B report the kernel density estimate as well as the quantile treatment effects on total test scores.
-Both reveal a rightward shift, namely: all applicants in treatment, from the lowest to the highest ranked, have higher test scores.
-Panels C and D plot the treatment effect as a function of the applicant's ability rank in the health post.
-These are estimated in a regression that controls for the stratification variables and with standard errors clustered at the district level.
-The graphs also report robust (not clustered) standard errors for comparison.
+Both reveal a rightward shift, namely, all applicants in treatment, from the lowest- to the highestranked, have higher test scores.
+Panels C and D present the mean levels of ability and prosociality in treatment and control across different levels of the applicant's skill rank in his or her health post, with confidence intervals based on a regression with standard errors clustered at the district level.
 Rank is based on final exam scores, within community.
-In line with Panels A and B, Panel C shows that test scores are higher at every rank.
-Most importantly, in line with the theoretical framework, the difference in pro-sociality is zero for top ranked applicants and negative for lower ranked applicants.
+In line with Panels A and B, Panel C shows that the treatment group's exam scores are higher at every rank.
+Most importantly, in line with the theoretical framework, the difference in prosociality is zero for top-ranked applicants and negative for lower-ranked applicants.

-The results in Figure 3 are in line with the simple theoretical framework: ability increases throughout whereas the effect on pro-sociality is zero for top ranked candidates and negative for lower ranked candidates.
+The results in Figure 3 are in line with the simple theoretical framework: ability increases throughout whereas the effect on prosociality is zero for top-ranked candidates and negative for lower-ranked candidates.
 The figure makes clear that the effect of treatment on CHAs themselves will depend on how these are chosen among the applicants.
 We analyze this next.

-4.2 The selection mechanism and treatment effect on selected candidates
+4.2 The Selection Mechanism and Treatment Effect on Selected Candidates

 Selection panels are in charge of choosing the two candidates that will serve as CHAs in the health post.
 Panels have five members: the district health official, a representative from the health post's associated health center, and three members of the local neighborhood health committee.
 Each panel was asked to nominate two top candidates and up to three reserves.
-The Government explicitly stated a preference for women and for those who had previously worked as community
+The Government explicitly stated a preference for women and for those who had previously worked as community health workers, but the ultimate choice was left to the panels.
+Overall, selection panels nominated 334 applicants as "top 2" candidates and 413 as reserves.22